jsgf/gitbom/README.md

 ## Spec with OIDs

 The [more detailed spec](gitbom-oid.als) explicitly includes OIDs.
 This is closer to the real system, but the OIDs add a lot of extra complexity.
+However, once we start to consider how to handle constructing OIDs with multiple hash functions, we'll need the explicit representation.

 ![OID meta-model](images/model-oid.png)